Peregrine Maitland

 General Sir Peregrine Maitland, GCB (6 July 1777 – 30 May 1854) was a British Army officer and colonial administrator.
-He also was a first-class cricketer from 1798 to 1808 and an early advocate for the establishment of what would become the Canadian Indian residential school system.
+He also was a cricketer from 1798 to 1808 and an early advocate for the establishment of what would become the Canadian Indian residential school system.

 Early life

 Maitland was born at Longparish House in Longparish, Hampshire, the eldest of five sons of Thomas Maitland of Lyndhurst, Hampshire, (d.
 1797) by his spouse Jane, daughter of Edward Mathew, General of the Coldstream Guards by his wife Lady Jane (d.
 21 August 1793), daughter of Peregrine Bertie, 2nd Duke of Ancaster and Kesteven.
 His father was a plantation owner and believed to be from the Pittrichie branch of the Aberdeenshire Maitlands.